Distance from the South Downs Way: East Meon – One mile

 Distance from the South Downs Way: West Meon – Three miles

 East Meon is only a mile from the South Downs Way and is well worth the half-hour or so detour if you want to explore the local area as part of your itinerary.

-West Meon is a thriving village with a history dating back to the Iron & Bronze ages.
+West Meon is a thriving village with a history dating back to the Iron and Bronze ages.
 Sitting on the headwaters of the River Meon, West Meon enjoys a picturesque location with lots going on all year round.
 In nearby Lippen Wood, there are the remains of a substantial Roman Villa.
 This area boasts a number of walks around the village and surrounding countryside along the South Downs Way.

 Getting Here & Home Again

 There is a bus service (number 67) connecting East to Winchester and Petersfield.
 The M5 bus service runs from West Meon to Winchester.
 The closest railway station is in Petersfield, around 8-9 miles away, with direct trains to London Waterloo (1 hour) and Portsmouth (30 mins).